What's the best insurance for a holiday rental?

 Therefore, it’s advisable to have insurance that includes a good range of coverages, especially if your property receives numerous guests throughout the year.
 It’s common for privately owned apartments to suffer damages such as broken windows, burst pipes, faulty cisterns… However, when it comes to holiday rentals, damages are even more frequent.

 With comprehensive insurance, there are no worries.
 It’s worth noting that, even when carefully selecting guests, you’ll be hosting unknown people in your rental property who probably won’t take care of it as you would.
-Home insurance policies, generally, only cover the policyholder, as they are geared towards primary residences, not rentals.
+More general home insurance policies are not recommended, as they usually only cover the policyholder – as they are geared towards primary residences, not rentals.

 That depends on the needs of your holiday rental.
-Although opting for multi-risk insurance is always better due to its extensive coverage.
-If you prefer another, just consider whether your holiday rental is in an urban or rural area, the risks it’s exposed to, whether it’s in a quiet area or not…
+Usually, opting for multi-risk insurance is always better due to its extensive coverage.
+But if you prefer another, just consider whether your holiday rental is in an urban or rural area, the risks it’s exposed to, and whether it’s in a quiet area or not.

 • AXA holiday home insurance